 Private Cloud Computing.
 Similar to public cloud computing, multiple tenants or customers share architecture in private cloud computing.
 The difference is that the multiple tenants are teams within one private organizational cloud, not multiple organizations.

-Does Avi Support Multi-Tenant Solutions?
+Does VMware NSX Advanced Load Balancer Support Multi-Tenant Solutions?

 - Control plane isolation only — Policies and application configuration are isolated between each tenant.
 This means there are no shared policies or configurations between tenants.
-The applications are provisioned using a common set of Avi Service Engine entities, so the engines are shared between tenants even though the policies implemented are unique.
+The applications are provisioned using a common set of Service Engine entities, so the engines are shared between tenants even though the policies implemented are unique.

 - Control + Data plane isolation — Policies and applications configuration are isolated across tenants.
-Furthermore, the applications are provisioned on an isolated set of Avi Service Engines, not shared between tenants.
+Furthermore, the applications are provisioned on an isolated set of Service Engines, not shared between tenants.
 This enables full tenancy.